Building Local Warning Networks for the Detection and Human Dimension of Ciguatera Fish Poisoning in Indonesian Communities

 • Mailing list

-The importance of having more effective fisheries management practices is widely recognized in Indonesia, and this leads to support by the government and the willingness of stakeholders to consider new approaches such as development and implementation of a citizen/fisher-based observation system linked with fisheries scientists and managers.
-The project foundation would be the strong collaboration with the Indonesian Agency for the Assessment and Application of Technology (BPPT) and the Indonesian Institute of Sciences (LIPI) developed over previous PICES/MAFF projects – “Development of the prevention systems for harmful organisms’ expansion in the Pacific Rim” (2007–2012), “Marine ecosystem health and human well-being” (MarWeb; 2012–2017) and “Building capacity for coastal monitoring by local small-scale fishers” (FishGIS; 2017–2020).
+The importance of having more effective fisheries management practices is widely recognized in Indonesia, and this has led to support by the government and the willingness of stakeholders to consider new approaches such as development and implementation of a citizen/fisher-based observation system linked with fisheries scientists and managers.
+The Ciguatera project was the fourth PICES project in Indonesia funded by MAFF, with its foundation being the strong collaborations developed with the Indonesian government agencies and research institutions during PICES-MAFF projects conducted in the period from 2007 to 2020.
+The Indonesian Agency for the Assessment and Application of Technology (BPPT) and the Indonesian Institute of Sciences (LIPI) have been PICES’ major partners for the previous three PICES-MAFF projects (for more than a decade!) – “Development of the prevention systems for harmful organisms’ expansion in the Pacific Rim” (2007–2012), “Marine ecosystem health and human well-being” (2012–2017; MarWeb), and “Building capacity for coastal monitoring by local small-scale fishers” (2017–2020; FishGIS).
+Recently, BPTT and LIPI have been incorporated into the National Research and Innovation Agency of Indonesia (BRIN), which better enabled the collective collaboration in the Ciguatera project.

-The 2017–2020 FishGIS project has led to the development and implementation of smartphone-based tools for fisheries and environmental observations by local small-scale fishers and community members in Indonesia.
-The new project aims to adapt and further refine these smartphone-based capabilities or measurement and automated reporting, with the addition of benthic toxic algae measurements, to empower Indonesian coastal communities to minimize their CFP exposure in community-scale fisheries.
+The 2017–2020 FishGIS project led to the development and implementation of smartphone-based tools for fisheries and environmental observations, such as water quality, phytoplankton, fish catch, floating garbage (plastics) and Illegal Unregulated and Unreported (IUU) fishing, by local small-scale fishers and community members in Indonesia.
+The Ciguatera project aimed to adapt and further refine these smartphone-based capabilities for measurement and automated reporting, with the addition of benthic toxic algae measurements, to empower Indonesian coastal communities to minimize their CFP exposure in community-scale fisheries.

 Project organization and funding

 To direct the project, a Project Science Team (PST) was established by PICES Science Board based on principles and procedures detailed in the PICES Policy for approval and management of special projects (Decision 2017/A/7).
-All PICES member countries and all the above-mentioned Committees are represented on the PST (see the membership below), co-chaired by Drs.
-Mitsutaku Makino and Mark Wells.
-The PST Co-Chairmen are responsible for the detailed planning and execution of the project and annual reporting to MAFF/JFA and to Science Board through the HD Committee.
+All PICES member countries and relevant Scientific and Technical Committees were represented on the PST led by Dr. Mitsutaku Makino (HD Committee Chair; Japan) and Dr. Mark Wells (S-HAB Co-Chair; USA).
+The PST Co-Chairs were responsible for the detailed planning and execution of the project and annual reporting to MAFF/JFA and to Science Board through the HD Committee.
+In PICES, Science Board took on the task for reporting to Governing Council on the progress and achievements of the project.

 Meetings and Events